Stuttering: fix this!

 Oftentimes, by acceptance, we mean exclusively that "I stutter and that's OK."
 It is acceptance of course, but it's not necessarily the end of it.
 For me, it's just the beginning.

-People oftentimes ask, "If it's OK to stutter then why would I want to fix or change anything?"
+People often ask, "If it's OK to stutter then why would I want to fix or change anything?"
 Well, why don't we say that about any other activity?
 Like "I don't play the piano."
 Is it OK?
 Yeah, it is OK.
 Do I need to "fix it?"
 No, I don't need to fix it, I don't have to, but if I want to play the piano I can start doing it.
 I can take a lesson or two or twenty.
 I can buy a course or program.
 It's a choice.
 The same thing with stuttering.
 I can work on my speech or not.

 When I go for speech therapy or program for stuttering 1) I accept that I stutter and that's OK, and 2) I accept that I want to bring change and that's OK too.
 When I start using the training in real-life openly I feel that I have nothing to hide, I can speak on my terms and enjoy it.
 That's why I like this way of accepting the best.